colllten/colllten/README.md

 ### Find a Boiler (Java)
 Tasked with developing a social media web app for my final project in Spring 2021, "Find a Boiler" came to fruition.
 Built alongside four others, we created a concurrent app that incorporates Java networking and Swing GUIs.

+### Future Project Ideas
+* Fantasy football app for my friends and me to use every NFL season.
+This will use a web scraper and probably another SQL database
+* Some sort of music social media app to let others know what you listen to, and recommend others your music tastes
+* I would like to make a personal website to display my accomplishments and also maintain (at minimum) a weekly blog of what I learned that week at Purdue, my song of the week, and other interesting information for documentation's sake

 ---

 ## Interests